jon-jacky/PyModel/samples/PowerSwitch/README.md

 PowerSwitch
 ===========

-This sample includes a very simple model program and FSM, for an on-off power switch and a speed control.
+This sample includes a very simple model program and an FSM, for an on-off power switch and a speed control.

 This sample demonstrates several PyModel techniques (including